What are compute targets in Azure Machine Learning?

 You can create Azure Machine Learning compute instances or compute clusters from:

-- Resource Manager template.
-For an example template, see the create Azure Machine Learning compute template.
+- An Azure Resource Manager template.
+For an example template, see Create an Azure Machine Learning compute cluster.

-- Machine learning extension for the Azure CLI.
+- A machine learning extension for the Azure CLI.

 |Capability||Compute cluster||Compute instance|